-In the Derry City and Strabane District area, people aged 50 and over may be less likely to rate their health as good or very good than the population in general.7
+In the Derry City and Strabane District area, people aged 50 and over may be less likely to rate their health as good or very good than the population in general.

-Nearly one third (27%) reported that they don't have access to good quality health services and facilities, and 32% were not able to access GP appointments when need.
+Over a quarter (27%) reported that they don't have access to good quality health services and facilities, and 32% were not able to access GP appointments when need.